yaywang/Udacity-P4-Optimization/README.md

 ## Getting Started

+**Dependencies:** node and npm.

-Run `npm install` to install all required dependencies.
+Run `npm install` to install all required node-modules.

+Run 'gulp serve' to open both the local site and ngrok-hosted site on your browser.

+Run 'gulp psi' to see the PageSpeed score for index.html.

 ## Understanding Performance Improvements